-Once your divorce is filed, it will be assigned to a specific judge and will be given a case number, and your spouse will need to be served with copies of these original documents (unless he or she waives the right – and thus the need – to be served).
+Once your divorce is filed, it will be assigned to a specific judge and will be given a case number, and your spouse will need to be served with copies of these original documents (unless he or she waives the right to be served).
 At this point, your divorce process begins in earnest.

 Stage Three: Determining Temporary Orders

-After filing, you can address temporary orders, which – in essence – set the ground rules for your divorce (while it is pending), including (as applicable):
+After filing, you can address temporary orders, which, in essence, set the ground rules for your divorce while it is pending, including the following arrangements (as applicable):

-How you and your soon-to-be-ex will divide your time with your shared children
+How you and your spouse will divide your time with your shared children

 How child support will be addressed

 Who will remain in the family home with your shared children

 Whether spousal maintenance (temporary alimony) is needed

 If you and your divorcing spouse cannot hammer out your own temporary terms between yourselves, you can address the matter in a hearing regarding temporary orders.